jacobslusser/JwtAuthRenewWebApi/README.md

 To see how JWTs are exchanged from browser to server and vice versa, open the `Example.html` file in the site root (`http://localhost:30908/example.html`).
 This file has a little jQuery in it to demonstrate some of the API calls with and without JWT authentication.
-Using your Chrome Developer Tools, and Visual Studio, trace some of the API calls.
+Using your Chrome Developer Tools and Visual Studio, trace some of the API calls.
 Read the docs.
 Learn.